stridecolossus/JOVE/doc/blog/part 4 - model demo/depth.buffer.md

 }
 ```

-This allows us to pre-populate the clear value for an attachment in the view builder (or initialise it to the appropriate default):
+This allows us to set the clear value for an attachment in the view builder (or initialise it to an appropriate default):

 ```java
 private ClearValue clear;